 Register: You will be asked to register as a trainer/facilitator of the program.

-Prerequisite: You will complete the prerequisite course as the first part of your training process.
+Prerequisite: You will complete the Brain and the Disease of Addiction online prerequisite course as the first part of your training process.

 Program Course: Then you will take the Opioid Public Health Crisis online course to help familiarize yourself with the concepts and information.